 These structures operate similarly to an open-end mutual fund.
 However, they differ in several important ways:

-An investment company that offers shares on a continuous and unlimited basis and allows for the redemption of shares by shareholders on a scheduled basis.
+This investment company offers shares on a continuous and unlimited basis and allows for the redemption of shares by shareholders on a scheduled basis.

-An investment company characterized by the initial offering of its shares only during a specified period of time.
-Thereafter, the fund is closed with trading of its shares conducted through an exchange, usually at a premium or discount to the fund’s net asset value
+Closed-end funds are investment companies that are characterized by the initial offering of their shares only during a specified period of time.
+Thereafter, the fund is closed with the trading of its shares conducted through an exchange, usually at a premium or discount to the fund’s net asset value.